 My summer reading list includes ‘The Blue Zones Kitchen’ by Dan Buettner.
-There are many delicious looking recipes I will try, but I found the one I’m showing you today on his website here.
+I will try many delicious looking recipes, but I found the one I’m showing you today on his website here.
 You can purchase Dan Buettner’s books here.

 My version of the recipe is below.
-I prepare food much the same way I get dressed, “Use what you have and make it work.”
+I prepare food much like I get dressed, “Use what you have and make it work.”

 Cowboy Caviar Ingredients: 1 cup olive oil ½ cup cider vinegar 2 tablespoons Stevia (I used brown sugar) 1 can black beans, unsalted & drained 1 can Adzuki beans, unsalted & drained 1 can whole kernel yellow corn, unsalted & drained ½ of a red onion (or sweet yellow if that’s what you have) 1 of each – yellow, red, and green bell peppers – finely chopped 1 jalapeño, finely chopped (or canned green chiles if that’s what you have)